-National Book Awardee (2012), author, theater artist, and activist
+National Book Award Finalist (2012), author, theater artist, and activist

-SUSAN QUIMPO S. CHIU (February 4, 1961 – July 14, 2020) was a storyteller, author, theater artist, art therapist, and activist.
-She co-wrote a book entitled ‘Subversive Lives: A Family Memoir of the Marcos Years’ which was published and won a National Book Award in 2012.
+Susan Ferrer Quimpo (February 4, 1961 – July 14, 2020) was a storyteller, author, theater artist, art therapist, and activist.
+She co-wrote a book entitled ‘Subversive Lives: A Family Memoir of the Marcos Years’ which was published and became a finalist at the National Book Award in 2012.
 It tells a story of how her family resisted Marcos and his cronies during the 1960s up to the 1990s at great personal cost.

 During the Martial Law years, she was a student at the University of the Philippines.
 Aside from joining typical demonstrations, she would actively speak out against the government’s abuses through her performances with UP’s protest theater group, Peryante.